Showing Collections: 1 - 17 of 17

 Overview American journalist Eric R. Lund was born to Swedish immigrants on November 1, 1925 in Chicago, Illinois.
 Lund attended Northwestern University 1942-1949 (B.S. in journalism).
 Lund worked primarily at the Evanston review and Chicago daily news.
 After the latter paper ceased publication, Lund undertook a number of research and editing projects.
 The Eric R. Lund papers cover Lund’s ancestry and life, including both his professional...

-Abstract The Naval V-12 program was established by the War Department on university campuses during World War II to provide the Navy with a continuous supply of officers.
-Northwestern's V-12 unit was formed in July, 1943.
+Abstract The Naval V-12 Program was established by the War Department on university campuses during World War II to provide the Navy with a continuous supply of officers.
+Northwestern University's V-12 unit was formed in July, 1943.
 The records of the V-12 program consist of Regulation and Organization manuals, lists of faculty and their teaching loads, administrative correspondence, clippings, and various class lists and course descriptions.
-The material is arranged chronologically within folders.

 Abstract The Northwestern University Law School Newsletter was first published during the First World War and sent to students and alumni in the military.
 With the advent of the Second World War, the newsletter was resurrected and sent to hundreds of Northwestern Law School alumni and students serving in the military.
 In addition to the newsletters, the Northwestern University Law School Newsletter Records include correspondence between the editor of the newsletter and U.S. servicemen during the Second...